Back to Home

 • Deadlock Consequences: When this deadlock occurs, subsequent tasks will not be dispatched, leading to program malfunction.
 The main thread (MainActor) may still work and receive events, but other threads will not make progress.

 • Avoid Blocking: Do not block work inside Swift Concurrency, such as using .sync on another GCD queue, especially for future work that is not actively running but enqueued (e.g., async dispatch with a barrier).
+This violates the runtime contract of "Forward progress" we mentioned before.

 • Limit Task Creation: Avoid creating too many Swift Concurrency tasks using Task blocks or TaskGroup, as unexpected blocking can easily lead to deadlocks, especially when interacting with legacy frameworks.